tyroguru/BPFTrace-hol/bpftrace.md

 Things to note:

 * We changed are probe specification as we are only interested in futex calls now
-* Instead of indexing by the probe name we now index by the name of the process making the futex syscall using the `comm` builtin.
+* Instead of indexing by the probe name we now index by the name of the process making the futex syscall using the `comm` builtin variable.

 1. Next let's see where in the code the `FS_DSSHander_GC` process is calling the `futex` from: